balanced/balanced.github.com/_posts/2013-03-07-bill-split-groupme-payments-powered-balanced.md

 ![Balanced-GroupMe](http://i.imgur.com/64uzWhz.png)
 ## GroupMe Announces _Split_ with Payments by Balanced

-NYC-based GroupMe just released the latst version of their group messaging service, featuring a few new features including a bill split functionality called _Split_, with payments powered by Balanced.
+NYC-based GroupMe just released the latest version of their group messaging app, featuring a few new features including a bill split functionality called _Split_, with payments powered by Balanced.
 You can read more at the [GroupMe blog](http://blog.groupme.com/post/44796541529/groupme-4-1-just-in-time-for-our-third-straight).

 The Balanced team is very happy to announce this partnership today, and would like to give a HUGE thanks to Tanuj, Neil, and Jared of the GroupMe team for all their hard work making this happen.